ahoys/tunnelerjs/README.md

 You are all set.
 You can run the bot now with a `node tunneler` command.
 Make sure you give the bot suitable permissions to execute its tasks.

-# Commands and middlewares
+# Commands and middleware

 ## What are they?

-All the functionality the bot has is based on commands and middlewares. **A command** is something that is given as a command to the bot. **A middleware** is applied to all messages.
+All the functionality the bot has is based on commands and middleware. **A command** is something that is given as a command to the bot. **A middleware** is applied to all messages.

 You can enable or disable these functionalities in your .env-file: